Pedro Celis

 PITAC advises the president on policies and investments that the federal government should pursue to enhance and maintain the preeminence of the U.S. in information technology.

 He holds over 15 US patents.

 In 2009 the Hispanic Business Magazine named him one of the 100 most influential Hispanics in the United States.

 In February 2014, he announced a bid for U.S. Congress in Washington state's 1st Congressional District to challenge incumbent U.S. Rep. Suzan DelBene.
 In August 2014, Celis narrowly advanced through the primary election before falling to DelBene in the November general.

 Education and career

-Celis graduated in 1979 with a bachelor's degree in Computer Engineering from the Monterrey Institute of Technology and Higher Studies (ITESM) and received both a master's degree in Mathematics (1982) and a doctorate in Computer Science (1986) from the University of Waterloo.
+Celis was born in Monterrey.
+He graduated in 1979 with a bachelor's degree in Computer Engineering from the Monterrey Institute of Technology and Higher Studies (ITESM) and received both a master's degree in Mathematics (1982) and a doctorate in Computer Science (1986) from the University of Waterloo.

 He worked as an assistant professor at the Computer Science Department of Indiana University.
 He later worked as a software designer at Britton Lee, Inc. He worked at Tandem Computers from 1989 to 1998 where he became Technical Director of the NonStop SQL team.

 At Microsoft from 1998 to 2012, Celis held several positions in the SQL Server group, including leading the WinFS team at its creation and Chief Technology Officer (CTO) for SQL Server.
 He worked in the Bing organization from 2009 to 2011.
 He was considered a senior technical leader in the company.